Start/Finish Line Complex

 Finke Desert Race is serious about the land we race on.
 It is only through the generosity of our landowners that we are able to offer the unique terrain that is so much a part of the “Finke” legend.
 As guests of this precious land, we urge our competitors, volunteers and spectators to respect the privilege of being allowed to part of such a unique experience.

 We urge everyone that is travelling down the track to bring their rubbish home.
-The Girl Guides situate themselves at the first grid, and offer garbage bags to each car.
 We have a skip in place so that campers can dump all of their rubbish on the way home.
 Even so, we have some thoughtless spectators who leave their garbage scattered though out their camp.
 It takes hundreds of volunteer hours to clean up this mess.
 The simple rule is: If you take it down, bring it back.

 As with any desert region, rain fall is low and the risk of fire is high.
 We urge all of our campers to treat their fire with respect.
 Take your own wood.
 Clear and area and dig a shallow pit for your fire.
 Always make sure the fire is properly extinguished.
 Clear the campsite so that you are not camping too close to the fire.
 And please, always watch your children around fires.
 They are too young to know the dangers.

 We all know that motorsport is dangerous, we see the signs, we’ve watched the accidents.
 The biggest risk to Tatts Finke Desert Race is a spectator being injured, or worse.
 Don’t forget that the competitors are concentrating on racing, they are not looking for you, your kids or your dog.
 Please, always stand back from the track and NEVER stand on the outside of corners.